jarviscanada/jarvis_data_eng_SupriyaRavichandran/README.md

 ## Education
 **Trent university (2023-2024)**, Master of Management, Business Analysis

-**Karpagam College of Engineering (2017-2021)**, Bachelor of Engineering, Eliectronics and Communication Engineering
+**Karpagam College of Engineering (2017-2021)**, Bachelor of Engineering, Electronics and Communication Engineering

 ## Miscellaneous